 - Copy your designs from Photoshop, Sketch, After Effects or Illustrator, and paste them into your artboard in Adobe XD.
 You can also import, drag, or copy and paste a JPG, SVG, PNG, or GIF file from:

 - File Explorer (on Windows)

 - OS clipboard

 Enhance the objects in your design.
 For example, combine or mask objects, change stroke and fill properties, use overlay to stack content on top of a base artboard, and move or rotate objects or use responsive resize to design assets for multiple screen sizes and layouts.
-Use linked symbols to create and maintain a single version for UI kits, sticker sheets or style guides, and share them across documents for a consistent design scalability and plugins to automate repeat operations or parts of designer workflows that are tedious, complex or repetitive.
+Use linked assets to create and maintain a single version for UI kits, sticker sheets or style guides, and share them across documents for a consistent design scalability and plugins to automate repeat operations or parts of designer workflows that are tedious, complex, or repetitive.

 For more information, see:

 - Select, resize, and rotate objects

 - Combine objects using Boolean operations and mask objects with shapes

 - Set stroke, fill, and drop shadow for objects

 Lay out repeating elements effortlessly using the Repeat Grid feature to create a grid out of existing content without duplicating them manually.
 For more information, see Create repeating elements.